EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 [Allowed-by-default Lints](#allowed-by-default-lints)
 ==========

-These lints are all set to the 'allow' level by default.
-As such, they won't show up unless you set them to a higher lint level with a flag or attribute.
+These lints are all set to the ‘allow’ level by default.
+As such, they won’t show up unless you set them to a higher lint level with a flag or attribute.

 [absolute-paths-not-starting-with-crate](#absolute-paths-not-starting-with-crate)